What You Need to Know About Agricultural Products Grader or Sorter

 - Fruit Sorter

-In the United States, there were 42,900 jobs for Agricultural Products Grader or Sorter in 2016.
+There were about 42,900 jobs for Agricultural Products Grader or Sorter in 2016 (in the United States).
 There is little to no growth in job opportunities for Agricultural Products Grader or Sorter.
-The BLS estimates 5,700 yearly job openings in this field.
+There will be an estimated 5,700 positions for Agricultural Products Grader or Sorter per year.

 The states with the most job growth for Agricultural Products Grader or Sorter are Montana, Washington, and Oregon.
 Watch out if you plan on working in Florida, South Carolina, or Maine.
 These states have the worst job growth for this type of profession.